Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Introduction

 A range of methodologies has been developed to automate or optimize atomistic-to-coarse-grained mapping, using rule-based, graph-theoretic, and machine learning (ML) approaches.
 For example, the Deep Supervised Graph Partitioning Model (DSGPM) \cite{Li2020} and MolCluster \cite{Zhong2025} use graph neural networks in supervised and unsupervised settings, respectively, to automate coarse-grained mapping as data-driven alternatives to manual approaches.
-Webb et al.\cite{Webb2019} proposed the Graph-Based Coarse-Graining (GBCG) method, systematically generating mappings via edge contractions on molecular graphs.
-Zhong et al.\cite{Zhong2025} extended this by integrating a neural architecture with optimizer flexibility in AMOFMS, which enables both bottom-up and top-down parametrization.
-Potter et al.\cite{Potter2021} developed an automated mapping algorithm specific to the Martini force field, combining graph analysis with heuristics for ring handling and membrane partitioning benchmarks.
+Webb \emph{et. al.}\cite{Webb2019} proposed the Graph-Based Coarse-Graining (GBCG) method, systematically generating mappings via edge contractions on molecular graphs.
+Zhong \emph{et. al.}\cite{Zhong2025} extended this by integrating a neural architecture with optimizer flexibility in AMOFMS, which enables both bottom-up and top-down parametrization.
+Potter \emph{et. al.}\cite{Potter2021} developed an automated mapping algorithm specific to the Martini force field, combining graph analysis with heuristics for ring handling and membrane partitioning benchmarks.
 Bereau and Kremer~\cite{Kremer2015} proposed a protocol for automatic Martini parametrization, validated on hydration and partition free energies.
-Wang and G{`}omez-Bombarelli~\cite{Wang2019} employed variational autoencoders to simultaneously learn CG variables and their backmapping, while Zhang et al.\cite{Weinan2018} introduced DeePCG, a deep learning model preserving many-body correlations.
+Recent advances in bonded parameter automation include PyCGTOOL \cite{pycgtool}, which derives equilibrium bond and angle values directly from atomistic trajectories, and Bartender \cite{bartender}, which employs quantum mechanics–based molecular dynamics to extract Martini 3 bonded terms with improved numerical stability.
+These developments build upon advances in extended tight-binding (xTB) quantum chemistry methods \cite{xTB}, which enable fast and broadly applicable semiempirical atomistic simulations across diverse chemical systems.
+In parallel, force-field level extensions such as GFN-FF further demonstrate the feasibility of fully automated construction of molecular force-field terms across large chemical spaces \cite{genff}.
+Together, these approaches underscore the importance of systematic, molecule-specific bonded parametrization strategies in multiscale modeling workflows.
+Wang and G{`}omez-Bombarelli~\cite{Wang2019} employed variational autoencoders to simultaneously learn CG variables and their backmapping, while Zhang \emph{et. al.}\cite{Weinan2018} introduced DeePCG, a deep learning model preserving many-body correlations.
 Rudzinski and Noid\cite{Rudzinski2014} provided a theoretical basis for evaluating CG mappings using iterative g-YBG theory, and Mahajan and Tang~\cite{Tang2023} presented an automated framework for polyethylenimine mapping under Martini with validation against experimental observables.